 Healthy rivers require clean water.
 A reduction in pollution reaching the rivers and canals in the Kennet catchment will improve the whole ecology.
-A team of volunteers monitors the Nitrate, Phosphate and turbidity levels in the catchment as part of Freshwater Watch.
-We can see elevated levels of both N and P throughout the catchment.
+We can see elevated levels of both Nitrate and Phosphate throughout the catchment.
 These nutrient levels result in algal growth, which smothers green macrophytes.
 Other pollutants include sediment from farmland and toxic chemicals disposed of through the drainage network.

 Urban Diffuse Pollution

 Everyone has a part to play in reducing pollution, our Yellow Fish campaign is a chance to remind people that storm drains drain to rivers and are only for rain (not paint, cigarette butts, litter, oil, dog mess …)

 We are looking for partners to join the ‘Yellow Fish Campaign’